zsparal/api-documentation/source/reference/v2/settlements-api/list-settlement-refunds.rst

 ----------
 Replace ``settlementId`` in the endpoint URL by the settlement's ID, for example ``stl_jDk30akdN``.

-This endpoint is an alias of the :doc:`List refunds </reference/v2/refunds-api/list-refunds>` endpoint.
-All parameters for that endpoint can be used here as well.
+This API is an comparable to the :doc:`/reference/v2/refunds-api/list-refunds`.
+All parameters for that API can be used here as well.

 Embedding of related resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^